What is Single-Minute Exchange of Die (SMED)?

 Step 3: Improve the remaining processes

-It’s worth noting that SMED can be, to a point, achieved by changes of two kinds - to how people operate, and to how machines work.
+It’s worth noting that SMED can be, to a point, achieved by changes of two kinds - to how people operate and to how machines work.

 Can SMED apply to knowledge work?

-Possibly due to the Single-Minute Exchange of Die’s name alone, and possibly due to little overlap between the manufacturing and the strict knowledge work realms, the idea isn’t commonly applied to knowledge-based workflows.
+Possibly due to the Single-Minute Exchange of Die’s name alone, and perhaps due to little overlap between the manufacturing and the strict knowledge work realms, the idea isn’t commonly applied to knowledge-based workflows.
 However, it definitely could also benefit the white-collar workers and their efficiency.